CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Weapons.md

 The shape and amount of area a weapon attack creates.
 See [Area Of Effect](./AreaOfEffect.md) for more details.

-###### Ammo
+###### Ammo Type

-The ammunition required to use the weapon.
-See [Ammunitions](./Ammunitions.md) for more details.
+The ammo type required to use the weapon.
+See [Ammo Type](./Ammunitions.md#ammo-type) for more details.

-###### Ammo per Shot
+###### Ammo per Use

 The amount of Ammo consumed per use of the weapon.

-###### Damage Types:
+###### Damage Types

 The types of Damage a weapon inflicts when dealing injuries.

-## Weapons Combat Skills
+## Weapon Combat Skills

-A weapon combat skill covers the use of a particular weapon.
-For instance, the "Medium Melee" Weapon Combat Skill covers the use of "Medium Hafted", "Medium Sword", and "Medium Spear.
+A Weapon Combat Skill covers the use of a group of similar weapons.
+The below table show which weapons are group under which Weapon Combat Skills.
+For instance, the "Crossbow" Weapon Combat Skill covers the use of "Hand Crossbow", "Light Crossbow", and "Heavy Crossbow".

-## Optional: Hardcore Weapons Combat Skills

-If you feel that the normal weapon combat skills are too broad, and you are instead looking for more granular skills, you may instead choose to use sub-categories within the Weapons as your Weapons Class Combat Skills.
-For instance, instead of gaining "Medium Melee" as a Weapons Class Combat Skill, a character would instead gain "Medium Sword".

-## Governing Attributes for Weapon Combat Skills

-All weapon combat skills have the governing attributes of STR, RFX, and INT.
-This is to reflect that the stronger, faster, and smarter a character is, the more lethal they are in combat.
-A STR character hits harder and is more conditioned for combat.
+All Weapon Combat Skills have the governing attributes of STR, RFX, and INT.
+This is to reflect that the stronger, faster, and smarter a character is, the more lethal they are in combat regardless of the weapon.
+A STR character hits harder, is tougher, and is more conditioned for combat.
 A RFX character hits faster and is harder to pin down.
 An INT character hits smarter and uses tactics.
 It is the player's/narrator's job to flavor their attacks to reflect how they are leveraging their innate attributes as they fight.

+### Optional: Hardcore Weapon Combat Skills

+If you feel that the normal weapon combat skills are too broad, and you are instead looking for more granular skills, you may instead choose to use sub-categories within the Weapons as your Weapons Class Combat Skills.
+For instance, instead of gaining "Crossbow" as a Weapons Class Combat Skill, a character would instead gain "Hand Crossbow".

 ## Crossbow